RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 You might have this idea:
 He too who begins a debate by making an agreement about performing a certain kind of verbal interaction should accept the existence of the _interaction_.
 For without accepting its existence he couldn't even speak about performing said interaction.
-For performing is producing something that wasn't there – simply put, bringing something that does not exist to the state of having an existing form.
+For performing is producing –
+simply put, bringing something that does not exist to the state of having an existing form.
-The making of the restrictions ‘One should behave in accordance with the means of valid knowledge’ does not result without comprehending that, since the causality of the means of valid knowledge is included in the restrictions, the means of valid knowledge have a cause whose nature necessarily exists beforehand.
+The making of the restriction ‘One should behave in accordance with the means of valid knowledge’ does not result without comprehending that, since the causality of the means of valid knowledge is included in the restriction, the means of valid knowledge have a cause whose nature necessarily exists beforehand.
 And, when we make an agreement about how to determine defeat in as much as faults exist and when we concur in treating the object of the components of our proofs as being true in as much as they (the components of proofs), such as universal concomitance etc, exist, we have basically accepted the existence of this or that one after the other.
-Therefore, saying ‘You can being a debate without accepting the existence of the means of valid knowledge etc’ is a worthless statement.
+Therefore, saying ‘You can begin a debate without accepting the existence of the means of valid knowledge etc’ is a worthless statement.

 #### VS Commentary